ContextLeak: Auditing Leakage in Private In-Context Learning Methods: Introduction

-We introduce \ourmethod, a black-box auditing framework for private ICL, which to our knowledge is the first black-box auditing strategy that estimates the worst-case privacy leakage by computing an empirical epsilon lower bound (Section \ref{subsec:general_audit_strategy})for private ICL methods.
-We assume only query access to the composed system (base LLM \& private ICL mechanism) and assess privacy leakage through the privatized outputs.
-We utilize canaries that are uniquely identifiable and construct user queries that extract canary information.
-We then map audit statistics, like using the frequency of a rare class, to predict the presence of a canary and provide a lower bound on $\varepsilon$ for a worst-case estimate. \ourmethod systematizes and adapts established auditing tools to the ICL setting that enable tight audits and showcases a greater empirical epsilon compared to existing attacks.
+We introduce \ourmethod, an auditing framework for private ICL, which, to our knowledge, is the first to estimate the worst-case privacy leakage and compute an empirical lower bound on the privacy budget $\varepsilon$.
+We assume only query access to the language model and assess privacy leakage in the privatized outputs.
+Conceptually, \ourmethod instantiates a membership inference attack (MIA) on adversarial canaries: we randomly insert uniquely identifiable canaries into the context and craft adversarial user queries that induce leakage, allowing us to infer the presence or absence of the canary.

-Overall, our main contributions are: \begin{enumerate}[left=0pt, topsep=0pt, itemsep=0pt, parsep=0pt] \item \textbf{Black-box worst-case auditing.} We formalize and empirically study privacy leakage in ICL under black-box access using a canary input to measure the privacy–utility trade-offs across different private mechanisms. \item \textbf{Crafting user-queries and canaries that generalize.} We propose a unique auditing strategy that utilizes canaries and optimized user queries to create inference-time attacks. \item \textbf{Measurement across methods with and without formal guarantees.} We compare defenses and their privacy-utility tradeoffs, including baseline systems without defenses, prompt-based defenses, and private mechanisms with theoretical guarantees (e.g., Report Noisy Max (RNM) for classification and Embedding-Space Aggregation (ESA) for generation). \item \textbf{Operational insights for robust private ICL.} We share several key observations: leakage tightly correlates with the theoretical privacy budget $\varepsilon$; weaker attacks like prompt-injection may fail under prompt-based or LLM-based defenses, but our attacks still bypass these defenses. \end{enumerate}